Tour Route: Holi Tour: Mumbai – Jodhpur – Jaisalmer – Delhi

 ♦ Holi Festival a celebration of colour

 ♦ Camel safari and party under the stars

-The festivities can include people smearing colored powder called “gulal” or colored water on each other, and drenching one another with squirt pistols and water balloons.
+The festivities can include people smearing coloured powder called “gulal” or coloured water on each other, and drenching one another with squirt pistols and water balloons.
 Everyone is considered fair game, old and young, friend and stranger, rich and poor alike.
 It is a raucous and joyful celebration.